 If the depositary for a series of debt securities is at any time unwilling, unable or ineligible to continue as depositary and we do not appoint a successor depositary within 90 days, we will issue individual debt securities of that series in exchange for the global security or securities representing that series.
 In addition, we may at any time in our sole discretion determine not to have any debt securities of a series represented by one or more global securities.
-In that event, we will issue individual debt securities of that series in exchange for the global securities.
-Further, if we specify, an owner of a beneficial interest in a global security may, on terms acceptable to the trustee, the applicable depositary and us, receive individual debt securities of that series in exchange for the applicable prospectus supplement.
+In that event, we will issue individual debt securities of that series in exchange for the global security or securities.
+Further, if we specify, an owner of a beneficial interest in a global security may, on terms acceptable to the trustee, the applicable depositary and us, receive individual debt securities of that series in exchange for those beneficial interests.
+The foregoing is subject to any limitations described in the applicable prospectus supplement.
 In any such instance, the owner of the beneficial interest will be entitled to physical delivery of individual debt securities equal in principal amount to the beneficial interest and to have the debt securities registered in its name.
 Those individual debt securities will be issued in denominations, unless we specify otherwise, of \$1,000 or integral multiples of \$1,000.